Free shipping on orders over $100

 All this advice is based mostly on observations with some horticultural knowledge too.
 As always with gardening, different locations and climates may see different results and issues.

-A potato is a tuber and garlic is a bulb.
+In short, a potato is a tuber and garlic is a bulb.

 A tuber is similar to a bulb, but generally has a thinner skin and is less suited to surviving cold and wet conditions.
 It stores energy made by the plant over the growing season, so that it can sprout back to life when the next growing season begins.